 How to Prevent Birds Nesting in Your Chimney

 When It's Safe

-Once the nest is abandoned, it's safe and legal to remove it.
-The birds typically leave once their young have fledged.
+Once the nest is completely abandoned, it is safe and legal to remove it.
+The birds typically leave once their young have successfully fledged.

 Professional Advice

 That's why it's far better to prevent nests in the first place.
-Professional bird guards and regular inspections can save you months of waiting and potential safety risks.
+Professional bird guards and regular inspections can save you months of waiting and severe safety risks.

+How to Prevent Birds Nesting in Your Chimney